NMS – frequently asked questions

 4. Patient consent and other data requirements

-Q. Does a new patient consent form need to be completed every time a patient is signed up for the NMS?
+Q. Does patient consent need to be obtained every time a patient is signed up for the NMS?

 Q. How can I clearly explain to patients about the NMS consent requirements?

-A. You can explain that the purpose of sharing the information with their GP is to allow the GP to care for them more effectively, if problems are found with their medicines; you will always seek agreement from the patient that a referral is necessary.
-Sharing information with the local NHS England team and NHS BSA is to allow the NHS to make sure that the pharmacy is providing the service properly and to ensure tax payers’ money is being used efficiently; it is not about the NHS wanting to check up on the patient.
+You can explain that the purpose of sharing the information with their GP is to allow the GP to care for them more effectively, if problems are found with their medicines; you will always seek agreement from the patient that a referral is necessary.
+Sharing information with NHS England and NHS Improvement team and NHSBSA is to allow the NHS to make sure that the pharmacy is providing the service properly and to ensure tax payers’ money is being used efficiently; it is not about the NHS wanting to check up on the patient.

 Q. The NMS dataset includes the patient’s ethnicity.
 What happens if the patient refuses to state their ethnicity?

-Q. How long should patient consent forms for the NMS and MUR be retained by the pharmacy?
+Q. How long should patient consent forms for the NMS (from the time period when written consent was required) be retained by the pharmacy?

-Q. The consent form for sharing information with the GP and NHS England etc, does not include consent to store information about the NMS consultations.
+Q. The points covered under consent for sharing information with the GP and NHS England etc, does not include consent to store information about the NMS consultations.
 Do I need to obtain consent to make a record of the consultation?

-A. A pharmacist, like other professionals such as doctors, dentists and lawyers, is entitled to make records of the services provided, indeed it would be expected that a professional should keep adequate records of the services provided, and there is no requirement to obtain consent.
+A pharmacist, like other professionals such as doctors, dentists and lawyers, is entitled to make records of the services provided, indeed it would be expected that a professional should keep adequate records of the services provided, and there is no requirement to obtain consent.
 In maintaining such records, the pharmacist must comply with the obligations set out in the Data Protection Act (such as ensuring they are accurate, and are kept for no longer than necessary) and should also comply with NHS Confidentiality: Code of Practice.
 Pharmacies should have information available to patients, explaining that personal information may be stored as part of providing the professional services, and explaining the patient’s rights under the Data Protection Act.
-As the NMS is a clinical service, and clinical services involve the recording of sensitive personal information, patient consent would be needed to share those records with the GP and NHS England (for audit purposes), hence the reason the consent form has been developed.
+As the NMS is a clinical service, and clinical services involve the recording of sensitive personal information, patient consent would be needed to share those records with the GP and NHS England (for audit purposes).

 Q. How long should the NMS records be retained by the pharmacy?